What Are Your "Desert Island" UAD Plug‑Ins?

 “For mastering, the UAD plug-in I use most frequently is the Precision Limiter.
 It is the best sounding, most transparent digital limiter I've ever found, and is particularly useful for acoustic music where coloration is not desired.

-The second is the emulation of the SPL Vitalizer.
-This is a very powerful and great sounding tool — the "stereo expand" can open up mixes that sound 'boxy' or 'claustrophobic,' the 'MID-HI TUNE"' and 'LC EQ' sections can add subtle sparkle to vocals or instruments depending on choice of turnover frequency in both, and the bass control can clarify or intensify bass timbres.
+Second is the SPL Vitalizer.
+This is a very powerful and great sounding tool — the “Stereo Expander” can open up mixes that sound boxy and claustrophobic, while the “Mid-Hi Tune” and “LC-EQ” sections can add subtle sparkle to vocals or instruments depending on your choice of turnover frequency in both.

-The third go-to plug-in is the Precision De-Esser, which is especially valuable in preparing master audio for vinyl releases.
-Vinyl records just don't have the high frequency headroom that digital does, and so preparing a special set of sound files for lacquer cutting can make the vinyl version much better-sounding and more playable on lower cost cartridges.
+My final go-to plug-in is the Precision De-Esser, which is especially valuable in preparing master audio for vinyl releases.
+Vinyl records just don't have the high frequency headroom that digital does, so preparing a special set of sound files for lacquer cutting can make the vinyl version much better-sounding and more playable on lower cost cartridges.
 Simply using the CD release version as source audio for lacquer cutting frequently produces inferior results.”

 Ryan Hewitt — Engineer (Red Hot Chili Peppers, The Avett Brothers, Flogging Molly)